SimonBussy/binacox/README.md

 in a survival analysis setting.
 Moreover, most existing methods are univariate, hence not well suited for high-dimensional frameworks.

-We introduces a prognostic method called Binacox to deal with the problem of detecting multiple cut-points per features in a multivariate setting where a large number of continuous features are available.
+We introduce a prognostic method called Binacox to deal with the problem of detecting multiple cut-points per features in a multivariate setting where a large number of continuous features are available.
 It is based on the Cox model and combines one-hot encodings with the binarsity penalty.
 This penalty uses total-variation regularization together with an